EphraimFriedman/Restaurant-review/part-3/README.md

 Upon unsuccessful submission:
   * the user should be returned to the registration page
-  * the user should see an error message "Sorry, but tht email has already been taken."
+  * the user should see an error message "Sorry, but that email has already been taken."

 ![](mockups/registration-unsuccessful.png)